nrfconnect/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

   * This configuration is only supported for Push delivery method of firmware images.
   * Leaving this configuration empty (``0``) disables the timer for unknown subscriber IDs, and set it to 30 minutes for the SoftBank subscriber ID.

+* :kconfig:option:`CONFIG_LWM2M_CARRIER_QUEUE_MODE`:

+  * This configuration specifies whether the LwM2M device is to inform the LwM2M Server that it may be disconnected for an extended period of time.

 .. _server_options_lwm2m:

 Server options